For Healthcare Professionals:

 3. The mystery of “reactivated” dizziness

 A very common reason for emergency department visits is what is known as decompensation.
-This means: Perhaps you had inflammation of the balance nerve years ago.
-At the time, your brain learned to compensate for that damage.
+This means: Perhaps you had inflammation of the vestibular nerve.
+Your brain learned to compensate for this damage at the time.

 But if you now develop a high fever, a severe infection, or extreme dehydration, your brain becomes overloaded.
 It can no longer maintain the compensation.
 The old dizziness suddenly flares up again and feels like a brand-new emergency, even though nothing new has happened in the ear.